GoogleChrome/web.dev/src/site/content/en/learn/pwa/workbox/index.md

 Some tasks that it can help with are matching caching strategies to paths (or routing patterns), working with streams, and using features like background sync with proper fallbacks.

-Workbox can help you with managing all your asset caching and serving needs.
-It's also the most used library for service workers; used by [32% of mobile sites](https://almanac.httparchive.org/en/2021/pwa#workbox-usage) and it is used in many build tools and CLIs, including the Angular CLI, Create-React-App, and Vue CLI, and there are plugins to most other libraries and frameworks, too, such as Next.js.
+Workbox can help you with managing your asset caching and serving needs.
+It's also the most used library for service workers; used by [32% of mobile sites](https://almanac.httparchive.org/en/2021/pwa#workbox-usage) and it is used in many build tools and CLIs, including the Angular CLI, Create-React-App, and Vue CLI.
+There are plugins to most other libraries and frameworks, too, such as Next.js.

 <div class="w-stats">
   <div class="w-stat">